Skip to main content

 What are fixed income securities?

-Fixed income securities mean investments have a fixed return potential over a specific period.
+Fixed income securities mean investments that have a fixed return potential over a specific period.
 These instruments have scheduled payouts of interest/coupon payments throughout the investment horizon along with the potential return of principal at maturity.

 Thus, fixed income securities provide relative stability of the capital as well as return potential making them suitable for risk-averse Indian investors.
 However, choosing securities that match one's financial goals and risk profile is essential.